Chmod Calculator

 Visual Chmod Generator & Linux Permission Calculator

 Every Linux administrator and developer has been there: staring at a terminal, trying to remember whether chmod 644 or chmod 755 is the right permission for a web server config file.
 The numeric system (octal notation) is powerful but notoriously unintuitive.
+A visual chmod generator eliminates the guesswork, helping you configure precise system access without taking risks.

 You can also type a numeric mode directly (like 600) and the checkboxes will update to show exactly what permissions that number represents.
 Common presets like 755, 644, 777, and 700 are available as one-click buttons.